mikejsavage/yougram/README.md

     moondream/ <- contains AI models for image classification, you downloaded these from the internet so again feel free to kill it

+## System requirements

+I develop on macOS and Linux.
+Yougram should run on Windows and other Unixes but I haven't and won't test them.

+Yougram should run on arbitrarily bad hardware.
+Probably don't enable the AI features on a Raspberry Pi.

+The yougram binary is around 15MB, which is very embarassing for software that does almost nothing.
+The moondream AI model is 2GB.
+The geocoding database is ?MB.
+The PMTiles map data is ?MB.

 ## Security

 The private/guest split makes it easy to hide most of yougram behind a VPN, which makes certain classes of attacks impossible, for example an XSS vulnerability in the guest interface cannot be leveraged into stealing accounts.
-Beyond that I make no claims regarding the security of the app, other than that
+Beyond that I make no claims regarding the security of the app beyond that I have thought about it a bit.

 Probably don't invite untrusted users to make an account on your instance, but the guest interface is legitimately trivial and can be shared freely.